Compliance

 Compliance approach:

-• Use AI for credential matching (license verification, certifications) but manual review for soft skills
+• Use AI for credential matching (license verification, certifications) but manual review for soft skills like empathy.

 IT/Tech Staffing